North Korean leader Kim Jong Un in 'grave danger' after surgery - reports

 "But, over the years, there have been a number of false health rumors about Kim Jong-un or his father.
 We'll have to wait and see."

-While Kim Jong-un is one of the world's most mysterious, with very little known about his private life and childhood — apart from a string of bizarre myths, such as his weather-controlling powers.
+Kim Jong-un is one of the world's most mysterious men, with very little known about his private life and childhood — apart from a string of bizarre myths, such as his weather-controlling powers.

 However, in her book, The Great Successor, Fifield managed to dig up some fascinating details of the leader's personal life.